 Fees are set by the PLTA Board of Directors and are periodically reviewed and revised.
 This is a volunteer organization that operates on a shoe-string budget.
 These monies are primarily used to support information management.
 The Board makes every attempt to keep fees at minimal levels.
 In recent years PLTA administration has been primarily financed through membership fees.
 This revenue has proven inadequate to fund needs such as insurance, website support, database support, promotional materials and publishing of PLTA documents.
 In the past, a ten dollar participation fee was levied for all llamas participating in a pack trial.
 This fee was dropped in January of 2014 in hopes of increasing participation.
 The Board considered re-instituting this fee, but in recognition of the added paperwork burden it places on Event Hosts, the Board has elected to increase Associate, registration, and certain sanctioning fees instead.
-As of February 21, 2017 the Associate fee has been raise from five dollars (\$5) to ten dollars (\$10) and the sanctioning fee for unlimited events has been raised from seventy-five dollars (\$75) to one hundred dollars (\$100).
-Effective January 1, 2018 the llama registration fee will increase from ten dollars (\$10) to fifteen dollars (\$15).
-The fee schedule as of February 2017 is as follows:
+The fee structure was updated by the Board of Directors in January of 2020 to better accommodate groups and youth.
+The fee schedule as of February 2020 is as follows: